itcon-pty-au/typingmind-contentshield/README.md

 ## Using this extension

-1. Load `https://itcon-pty-au.github.io/typingmind-privacy-checker/privacy-checker.js` into Menu > Preferences > Extension in TypingMind.
+1. Load `https://itcon-pty-au.github.io/typingmind-contentshield/contentshield.js` into Menu > Preferences > Extension in TypingMind.
-2. A new "Privacy" button will appear in the TypingMind sidebar.
+2. A new "Shield" button will appear in the TypingMind sidebar.
-3. Click on the Privacy button to access the configuration panel where you can:
+3. Click on the Shield button to access the configuration panel where you can:
-   - Enable/disable the privacy checker
+   - Enable/disable ContentShield
-   - Manage privacy rules (with rule count display)
+   - Manage content rules (with rule count display)
    - Customize appearance settings
    - Import/export rule configurations
 4. Alternatively, you can use the keyboard shortcut (default: Shift+Alt+P) to open the configuration panel.